howtographql/howtographql/content/frontend/react-urql/3-mutations-creating-links.md

 </Instruction>

 As you can see, `useMutation` is as simple to use as `useQuery`.
 All you need to do is pass it a mutation definition and call `executeMutation` with your variables.
-It also returns `state`, which we're using here to disable the "Submit" button, while the mutation is executing.
+It also returns `state`, which is used here to disable the "Submit" button, while the mutation is still in progress.

 <Instruction>